Your sex life, your way

 While in this position, you can also stimulate other erogenous zones like the nape of her neck or earlobes.

-Vibrators are great and all, but they’re not the only way to upgrade your sex life.
+Vibrators are one great tool, but they’re not the only way to upgrade your sex life.

 Try the following toys and tools: